Motion picture content rating system: Brazil

 All films that are exhibited in public or released on a home video format in Brazil must be submitted for classification to the advisory rating (Classificação Indicativa, abbreviated ClassInd), which is run by the Brazilian Ministry of Justice (Ministério da Justiça).
 Under 10s must always be accompanied by an adult guardian, even for films rated L. Anyone below the film's minimum age can watch it if accompanied or allowed by the parent or guardian who is at least 18 years old, except for those rated 18, which can only be allowed for teenagers aged 16+.
 Unlike many countries, the ClassInd does not have any legal right to ban, demand cuts or refuse to rate any film.

+In 2025, a new rating was introduced, which set at an age threshold of 6-years-old.